 Maker Camp

-If your student is an individual with a disability and desires an accommodation, please contact vt-maker-camp-g@vt.edu at least 10 business days prior to the event.
+Missed out on camp this year?
+If you want to be added to our mailing list for registration information and/or if your student is an individual with a disability and desires an accommodation, please contact sweensk@vt.edu.

 What is Maker Camp?